blundy/Racket-2048/README.md

 - [X] create the title screen
 - [X] create the help/info screen
 - [X] create the game screen
-- [ ] write code for the keyboard events
+- [X] write code for the keyboard events

 ### Zixin Wang @iris-w
 - [X] write the code for the block objects
-- [ ] handle the sound effects for when the blocks combine.
-- [ ] display current score
+- [X] display current score
-- [ ] save high score and display high score
-### Group
-- [ ] handle how the blocks combine
+- [X] handle how the blocks combine